 Since I made the How to Pack video years ago, I’ve started guiding for commercial trekking and hiking companies.
 This means that my first aid kit needed to grow to manage a wider range of issues and to have enough supplies to cover my clients too.
 I hunted around to find the right bag to keep it in and have finally settled on a Sea to Summit 3L First Aid dry sack.
 Check out what’s in my first aid kit here.

 It’s personal choice and hats can divide people.
 I’ve moved to a cap in recent years, making sure that I put sunscreen on my ears and back of neck.
 Mine is a simple baseball cap style, dark in colour to cut down glare.

 As this trip was during warmish weather, with good forecast, I only took my lighter rain jacket, being the Macpac Traverse.
 In winter, alpine or bad forecasts, I’ll take the more robust, lightweight Macpac Prophet.
 As a side note, the jacket and the ground sheet roll up to fit nicely into the outside front pocket of the backpack.

-I’ve got an iPhone 8, within a Lifeproof waterproof case.
-I use it with mapping and navigation apps as well as many other apps that are great (some life saving) in nature.
-I also shoot video and stills with it.
+I’ve got an iPhone 11, in a generic waterproof case I bought from eBay.
+I use it with mapping and navigation apps as well as many other apps that are great (some life-saving) in nature.
+I also shoot stills with it.